Connect with others who understand.

 HE DMTs for Highly Active MS

-Since MS is caused by an overactive immune system, many treatments focus on blocking the immune system’s effects.
+Since MS is caused by an overactive immune system, many treatment options focus on blocking the immune system’s effects.
 HE DMTs prevent your immune cells from attacking your neurons in a few different ways.
 Some treatments target immune cells known as lymphocytes — they’re responsible for creating inflammation.
-Others block lymphocytes known as B cells from making antibodies (immune proteins) targeted toward myelin.
+Others block lymphocytes known as B cells from making antibodies (immune proteins) that target myelin.

 Examples of HE DMTs your doctor may prescribe if you have highly active MS include:

-Some HE DMTs are injected subcutaneously (under the skin), while others are infused intravenously (by IV) at an MS infusion clinic.
-Some infusions are given as infrequently as twice a year.
+Some HE DMTs are injectable subcutaneously (under the skin), while others are infused intravenously (by IV) at an MS infusion clinic or other medical facility.
+The frequency of MS infusions varies depending on the DMT you take.

-Many people with MS are eligible for help with copays for HE DMTs and even infusion costs.
+Many people with MS are eligible for financial assistance for HE DMTs and even infusion costs.

 Talk With Others Who Understand

-Have you and your doctor discussed whether your MS is highly active?
-Are you currently taking a highly effective disease-modifying therapy to treat it?
+Have you and your health care provider discussed whether your MS is highly active?
+Are you currently taking a highly effective disease-modifying treatment?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.